 In Excel, you’ve got everything you need at your fingertips.
 Excel users can leverage the power of visuals without any additional extensions.
-The software comes with the ability to create a graph or chart right inside Excel rather than exporting it into some other tool.
+You can create a graph or chart right inside Excel rather than exporting it into some other tool.

 Graphs represent variations in values of data points over a given duration of time.
 They are simpler than charts because you are dealing with different data parameters.
 Comparing and contrasting segments of the same set against one another is more difficult.